goliatone/application-core/docs/guide.md

 * wrapConsole
 * handlingExceptions

-You can set this values by default using the `./config/logger.js` configuration file or you can interact with the logger through the [REPL](#repl).
+You can set these values by default using the `./config/logger.js` configuration file or you can interact with the logger through the [REPL](#repl).

 ###### Configuration